PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 $user->id = 'not_an_integer'; // TypeError: must be int, string given

 Properties can have default values, but those defaults must match the declared type.
-This makes classes self-documenting and prevents a category of bugs that are difficult to trace when type mismatches occur somewhere downstream from the actual assignment.
+Using default values makes your classes self-documenting and provides clear expectations for how the class should be initialised.

-For existing codebases, adding typed properties is straightforward.
-Start with new classes and gradually add types to existing properties when you modify them.
-This approach lets you improve type safety incrementally without large refactoring efforts.
+For existing codebases, you can add typed properties incrementally.
+Start with new classes, then add types to existing properties when you modify them.
+This approach lets you improve type safety over time without large refactoring efforts that risk introducing bugs.

 Arrow Functions for Cleaner Callbacks